-Cloudera Data Science Workbench does not support running any other services on these gateway nodes.
-Each gateway node must be dedicated solely to Cloudera Data Science Workbench.
-This is because user workloads require dedicated

-CPU and memory, which might conflict with other services running on these nodes.
-Any workloads that you run on Cloudera Data Science Workbench nodes will have immediate secure access to the CDH cluster.
+Cloudera Data Science Workbench does not support running any other services on these gateway hosts.
+Each gateway host must be dedicated solely to Cloudera Data Science Workbench.
+This is because user workloads require dedicated CPU and memory, which might conflict with other services running on these hosts.
+Any workloads that you run on Cloudera Data Science Workbench hosts will have immediate secure access to the CDH cluster.

-From the assigned gateway nodes, one will serve as the master node while others will serve as worker nodes.
+From the assigned gateway hosts, one will serve as the master host while others will serve as worker hosts.

-Master Node
+Master Host

-The master node keeps track of all critical persistent and stateful data within Cloudera Data Science Workbench.
+The master host keeps track of all critical persistent and stateful data within Cloudera Data Science Workbench.
 This data is stored at /var/lib/cdsw.